The Funeral Process Explained: What to Do When a Loved One Passes Away

 A funeral is a ceremony connected with the final disposition of a corpse.
-The funeral process in the UK, USA and Australia involves all preparations on a corpse, the funeral service and final disposition.
+The funeral process in the UK, USA, and Australia involves all preparations for a corpse, the funeral service, and final disposition.

 When a loved one dies unexpectedly, instead of making funeral arrangements immediately, first call the emergency services to request for an ambulance and the police.
 These will contact a Coroner to determine the cause of death before allowing the death to be registered.
 A funeral ceremony cannot be conducted until the Coroner’s inquest has been completed and a cause of death has been established.

 If a person died abroad, register the death in the country in which he/she died to get a consulate death certificate and also register it in the country of birth before making funeral arrangements.

 If your loved one dies at home, and the death was expected, call their General Practitioner (GP) or the National Health Service helpline.
 They are the first contact in the funeral process.
 If the cause of death is known, a doctor will issue a Medical Certificate of Cause of Death, allowing you to register the death before proceeding with the funeral process in UK, USA, or Australia.

 If your loved one passes away in a hospital, there is hospital staff specialized in bereavement matters to explain the funeral procedures to you so you can effectively plan a funeral.

 Obtain the Medical Certificate of Cause of Death